Jake Sisko: Storyline

 In an alternate timeline ("The Visitor"), Benjamin Sisko is thrust into an odd sub-space dimension after being struck by an errant energy bolt in the USS Defiant engine room.
 After the accident, Sisko is presumed dead, but he later appears to Jake several times throughout his life.
 After a short but successful career as a novelist (including the publication of Anslem), Jake spent the rest of his life trying to understand and reverse the accident.
-Jake learnt that since his father and he were in close proximity when the accident occurred, a strange side effect has been causing Jake to act as a sort of anchor to his father in sub-space throughout the years, occasionally pulling Benjamin Sisko into the real world.
+Jake learned that since his father and he were in close proximity when the accident occurred, a strange side effect has been causing Jake to act as a sort of anchor to his father in sub-space throughout the years, occasionally pulling Benjamin Sisko into the real world.
 Jake determined that if he takes his own life during one of these visits, the connection will be severed and Ben will return to the time of the accident.
-When he is dying (of natural causes, as an old man) Jake released his father during a final "visit" and his father returned to the past, dodges the energy bolt and prevents this timeline from occurring (Jake as an older man is portrayed in this episode by Tony Todd).
+When he is dying (of natural causes, as an old man) Jake released his father during a final "visit" and his father returned to the past, dodges the energy bolt, and prevents this timeline from occurring (Jake as an older man is portrayed in this episode by Tony Todd).

-Jake introduces his father to freighter captain Kasidy Yates, with whom he becomes romantically involved and marries in the final months of the Dominion War.
+Jake introduces his father to freighter captain Kasidy Yates, with whom Benjamin becomes romantically involved and marries in the final months of the Dominion War.
 During the Dominion occupation of Deep Space Nine, Jake remains there and serves as a reporter for the Federation News Service, though most of his work is suppressed by Weyoun and the Dominion authorities.
 Nevertheless, he is able to secretly send messages to his father through Morn.

 Jake Sisko does not have a counterpart in the Mirror Universe.
-Mirror counterparts of Benjamin and Jennifer exist there, but they separate before having a child.
+Mirror counterparts of Benjamin and Jennifer exist there, but they separate without having a child.

-In the series finale, Benjamin Sisko joins the Prophets, leaving Jake and Kasidy at DS9 for the final scene of the series.
+In the series finale, his father joins the Prophets, leaving Jake and Kasidy at DS9 for the final scene of the series.
 It is not clear if they remain there.

-In the season two episode "Shadowplay", Jake's age is stated as 15.
-This puts him at about 20 by the end of the series.